Different Variations of Spades

 After all, one of the most fun parts about playing Spades online is how easily it is to still play with real people.
 Know what you’re doing and what you’re playing first!

-Before concerning yourself with which type of Spades to play, it helps to know how to play the game in general.
+Before concerning yourself with which type of game to play, it helps to know how to play Spades in general.
 The rules are fairly simple despite allowing for some very complex gameplay.
 The entire deck is dealt to four people whether in pairs or playing solo.
 The goal of the game is the opposite of hearts with Spades as a trump card—you want as many tricks as possible.
 And you bid on how many tricks you will take before you look at your hand.

 Most Popular Spades Variations

-Solo — some of us like playing cards with other people, but we don’t want to rely on their skills for maximizing our coin.
+Some of us like playing cards with other people, but we don’t want to rely on their skills for maximizing our coin.
 Solo is still a four-person game, but rather than gifting tricks to your partner across from you, you’re hoping to tank individual players with scores higher than yours.

-Pairs — having a horrible hand isn’t always so terrible when you’re playing pairs.
+Having a horrible hand isn’t always so terrible when you’re playing pairs.
 You can do your best to try and give your high-bidding partner all the tricks they need, and you have someone else to help you get your measly trick or two needed to avoid going in the negative!
 When playing a trick-taking card game online free, you might not know your partner, but it’s still always fun to be in cahoots with another when duking it out against other real life card players.

-Whiz — this team version of Spades rules is only for those who consider themselves Spades whizzes themselves, or it’s going to be very frustrating!
+This team version of Spades rules is only for those who consider themselves Spades whizzes themselves, or it’s going to be very frustrating!
 In the Whiz game type, you must bid the exact number of trumps you have or bid nil.
 You are not allowed to bid a Blind Nil either!

-Suicide — In Suicides, it’s Pairs Spades plus one of the members of the team must bid Nil and the other must bid at least four.
+In Suicides, it’s Pairs Spades plus one of the members of the team must bid Nil and the other must bid at least four.
 Really puts pressure on the teams to work in tandem—no lucking out by getting carried by your partner!
 No Blind Nils in Suicide either.
 If the first bidder bids 4+, and his partner decides to bid a non-nil too, he gets the bid and the first bidder gets the 0 bid.

 Where do I start?